 “Hi Celes, may I know how I can be more street smart?
 And I guess in doing so, prevent others from backstabbing me at work or personal life?
 For example, recently, I felt helpless about this colleague who reported to my superior about things that I feel are not necessary, and he still said that he was helping me by doing that.
 Please advise.” — Stan

-Street smart, which is the shrewd resourcefulness needed to survive in an urban environment (be it people management, project management, or business management), comes from experience.
-(On the flip side, being book smart comes from being well-versed with books.)
+Street smart, which is the shrewd resourcefulness needed to survive in an urban environment — be it people management, project management, or business management — comes from experience.
+(On the flip side, being book-smart comes from being well-versed with books and theory.)

 If you want to be street smart, the best way to get out there, get in the thick in the things, and learn how to handle situations by being in them in the first place.
 Because while reading books can help prepare you for sticky circumstances, it is by being in the situations themselves that you become acquainted (sensory motors, neurological nerves, and all) with said circumstances and train your gut such that you know what to do, what to say, and when to do something the next time they happen.

 I remember my first group projects in school were blurs.
 I did not even know what was going on and simply reacted to what I was told.

 My subsequent projects in university, which were more intensive, made me more seasoned with working with people and handling deadlines.

 Later on, I went to P&G, where I managed million-dollar businesses and initiatives of ten to hundred millions in dollars.
 I would be leading at least three initiatives at any one point, sometimes five, and I had to deal with some 30, if not 40, different people each week.
 These were extreme high-stress situations where deadlines would be flying in every week and any wrong decision could lead to serious ramifications.